Greystanes is in a number of successful and dynamic partnerships.

 La Trobe University

 Greystanes has demonstrated its commitment to Person Centred Active Support through its partnership with La Trobe University.
 Greystanes is one of nine disability service organisations in Australia joining La Trobe in a five-year research project on Person Centred Active Support.
 Over this time, our practice will be monitored and data collected so that we can continue to improve the way in which we facilitate meaningful engagement and activities for the people we support.
-Both Greystanes Community Living Manager Vicki Godkin and Leura Day Options Manager Susan Hatswell have gained accreditation as Person Centred Active Support trainers and have been busy conducting this important training throughout the organisation as well as to external agencies such as NSW Government’s Ageing, Disability and Home Care (ADHC).
+Our Training Coordinator and Day Programs Manager have gained accreditation as Person Centred Active Support trainers and have been busy conducting this important training throughout the organisation as well as to external agencies such as NSW Government’s Family and Community Services, previously known as ADHC.

 Workplace English Language and Literacy (WELL) Grants

 For the fourth time, Greystanes has successfully applied for funding from the Commonwealth’s Workplace English Language and Literacy (WELL) grants program to develop an online learning resource for the disability sector.
-Our latest resource, which will be entitled “Every Moment Has Potential: Person Centred Active Support Practice in Australia”, is being developed in collaboration with La Trobe University, Western Sydney Institute of TAFE NSW and other industry partners and will be launched in late-2014.
+Our latest resource, which will be entitled “Every Moment Has Potential: Person Centred Active Support Practice in Australia”, was developed in collaboration with La Trobe University, Western Sydney Institute of TAFE NSW and other industry partners in 2014.

 Centre of Autonomous Systems at the University of Technology of Sydney